 Next to the Gibbs House is the BETSEY CUTTER HOUSE [25], which (as we learned above) was patterned after the house opposite Melville Academy owned by the other Betsy Cutter.
 And across from that stands THE OLD FIRE STATION [26].
 The sign above the door reads "Monadnock 4," but nowhere in Town records is that name explained.
 Jaffrey's first fire station, built in 1829, stood on the other side of Main Street opposite the watering trough.
-In 1907 the present building was acquired for use as a fire station.
+In 1907 the present building was acquired for use as a fire station, and it operated as such until 1954.
 Its prior history is unclear; it may even have been moved from elsewhere.
 It is owned by the Jaffrey Historical Society and operated as a fire museum.
 Its earliest piece of apparatus is the "Fire Fly," a hand pumper which dates to 1828 when the engine company was established.

-Across the street again, THE INN AT JAFFREY CENTER [27] stands as a mainstay of the village.
+Across the street again, THE MONADNOCK INN [27] stands as a mainstay of the village.
 It started out as house not unlike its neighbors.
 Probably in the 1870s, Sarah Lawrence began taking in summer visitors.
 She called the place The Fairview and later The Monadnock.
-Its present name dates to the 1990s.
-Mostly hidden behind the porches, projecting bays, gambrel roof and the three-level gallery on the west end (the latest addition), is the farsimpler original structure.
+Mostly hidden behind the porches, projecting bays, gambrel roof and the three-level gallery on the west end (the latest addition), is the far-simpler original structure.
 The Inn is the last of the many old-time summer boarding houses that once could be found throughout the town.